-It is World Mental Health Day on 10 October.
-Take this opportunity to rest your body and train your brain with meditation for better mental resilience and to destress and create a positive mindset.
+It is the perfect time to train your brain with meditation to build better mental resilience, destress and create a positive mindset.

 Meditation is to the mind what exercise is to the body.
 Although there are many forms of meditation, it primarily involves the practice of mindfulness, where you focus your mind on a particular object, thought or activity to achieve a mentally clear and calm state, and to become aware of and observe your thoughts, feelings and mental state.